liamcottle/reticulum-meshchat/README.md

 See the ["How to use it?"](#how-to-use-it) section below on how to do this.

+## Getting Started

+Once you've downloaded, installed and launched Reticulum WebChat, there's a few things you need to do in order to start communicating with other people on the network.

+1. Create an Identity
+2. Configure your Display Name
+3. Send an Announce
+4. Discover Peers and start sending messages
+5. Configuring additional Network Interfaces

+**Create an Identity**

+On the Reticulum Network, anyone can have any number of Identities.
+You may opt to use your real name, or you may decide to be completely anonymous.
+The choice is yours.

+A Reticulum Identity is a public/private key-pair.
+You control the private key used to generate destination addresses, encrypt content and prove receipt of data with unforgeable delivery acknowledgements.

+Your public key is shared with the network when you send an announce, and allows others on the network to automatically discover a route to a destination you control.

+At this time, Reticulum WebChat generates a new Identity the first time you launch it.
+A future update will allow you to create and manage multiple identities.

+For now, if you want to change, or reset your identity, you can access the identity file at `~/.reticulum-webchat/identity`.

+**Configure your Display Name**

+The next thing you should do, is set a display name.
+Your display name is what everyone else on the network will see when looking for someone to communicate with from the Peers list.

+You can do this in the `My Identity` section in the bottom left corner.
+Enter a new display name, and then press `Save`.

+**Send an Announce**

+When using the Reticulum Network, in order to be contactable, you need to send an `Announce`.
+You can send an announce as often, or as infrequently as you like.

+Sending an announce allows other peers on the network to discover the next-hop across the network their packets should take to arrive at a destination that your identity controls.

+If you never send an announce, you will be invisible and no one will ever be able to send anything to you.

+When you move across the network, and change entrypoints, such as moving from your home WiFi network, to plugging in to an Ethernet port in a local library or even climbing a mountain and using an RNode over LoRa radio, other peers on the network will only know the previous path to your destinations.

+To allow them to discover the new path their packets should take to reach you, you should send an announce.

+**Discover Peers and start sending messages**

+In the Reticulum Network, you can control an unlimited number of destination addresses.
+One of these specifically could be an LXMF delivery address.

+Your Reticulum Identity allows you to have an LXMF address.
+Think of an LXMF address as your very own, secure, end-to-end encrypted, unspoofable, email address routed over a mesh network.

+When someone else on the network announces themselves (more specifically, their LXMF address), they will show up in the Peers tab.

+You can click on any of these discovered peers to open a messaging interface.
+From here, you can send text messages, files and inline images.
+If they respond, their messages will show up there too.

+As well as being able to announce your LXMF address, Reticulum WebChat can also discover Nomad Network Nodes hosted by other users.
+From the Nodes tab, you are free to explore pages and download files they may be publicly sharing on the network.

+A future update is planned to allow you to host your own Node and share pages and files with other peers on the network.
+For now, you could use the official [Nomad Network](https://github.com/markqvist/nomadnet) client to do this.

+Remember, in order to connect with other peers or nodes, they must announce on the network.
+So don't forget to announce if you want to be discovered!

+**Configuring additional Network Interfaces**

+> TODO: this section is yet to be written.
+For now, you can check out the [official documentation for configuring interfaces](https://reticulum.network/manual/interfaces.html) in the Reticulum Config file.
+This file is located at `~/.reticulum/config`

 ## How does it work?

 - A python script ([web.py](./web.py)) runs a Reticulum instance and a WebSocket server.